William R. Bradshaw

 William Richard Bradshaw (14 January 1851 – 19 July 1927) was an Irish-born American author, editor, lecturer and anti-vivisection activist.
 He is known best for his science fiction-type novel The Goddess of Atvatabar.

 Life

 Bradshaw was born in County Down on 14 January 1851 and moved to the United States in 1883.
-He was the magazine editor of Field and Stream, Literary Life and Decorator and Furnisher.
+He was the magazine editor of Field & Stream, Literary Life and Decorator and Furnisher.
 He was an active proponent of anti-vivisectionism for many years and lectured for the New York Anti-Vivisection Society.
 He described a vivisectionist as a "torturer worse than those who perform horrors during the Middle Ages".

 He was a resident of Flushing, Queens, New York from 1896 until his death (residing at 57 St. George's Place, Flushing, during December, 1913).
 A member of the Republican party, he served as a party district captain in Flushing.
 Bradshaw died after a brief illness at his home at 37 Locust Street, Flushing on July 19, 1927, aged 75.
 He was survived by his wife, two sons and three daughters.